puppetlabs/puppet-docs/source/hiera/3.2/complete_example.markdown

 }
 ~~~

-## Configuring Hiera and Setting Up the Hierarchy
+## Configuring Hiera and setting up the hierarchy

 All Hiera configuration begins with `hiera.yaml`.
 You can read a [full discussion of this file][hiera.yaml], including where you should put it depending on the version of Puppet you're using.
 Here's the one we'll be using for this walkthrough: